IsaacScript/isaacscript/docs/what-is-isaacscript-doing.md

 <!-- lint disable list-item-content-indent -->

-1. Make sure that `isaacscript` is running in a shell.
+1. Make sure that `isaacscript` is running in a shell, monitoring for changes in your project.
 2. In-game, go into a run.
 3. In VSCode, add something new to your `main.ts` file, like: